Commutative Algebra of Generalised Frobenius Numbers

 We briefly recall the graph $G_L$ induced on the lattice $L$.
 Fix a binomial minimal generating set $B$ of $I_L$.
 There is an edge between points ${\bf w_1}$ and ${\bf w_2}$ in $L$ if there exists a minimal generator ${\bf x^{u}-x^{v}} \in B$ such that ${\bf u}-{\bf v}={\bf w_1}-{\bf w_2}$.
 Let $d_{G_L}$ be the metric on $L$ induced by the graph $G_L$.
 For a point ${\bf w} \in L$, we define $N^{(k)}({\bf w})$ to be the set of all points in $L$ in the ball of radius $k$ with respect to the metric $d_{G_L}$ and with ${\bf w}$ as its center.

-\begin{theorem} \textrm{(\bf{Neighbourhood Theorem})} Any minimal generator of $M_L^{(k)}$ as an $S[L]$-module is the least common multiple of Laurent monomials corresponding to $k$ lattice points in $N^{(k-1)}({\bf 0})$.
-Equivalently, any minimal generator of $M_L^{(k)}$ as an $S$-module is the least common multiple of Laurent monomials corresponding to $k$ lattice points in $N^{(k-1)}({\bf q})$. \end{theorem}
+\begin{theorem} \textup{({\bf Neighbourhood Theorem})} Any minimal generator of $M_L^{(k)}$ as an $S[L]$-module is the least common multiple of Laurent monomials corresponding to $k$ lattice points in $N^{(k-1)}({\bf 0})$, one of which is the origin.
+Equivalently, for any minimal generator of $M_L^{(k)}$ as an $S$-module, there is a point ${\bf q} \in L$ such that this minimal generator is the least common multiple of Laurent monomials corresponding to $k$ lattice points in $N^{(k-1)}({\bf q})$, one of which is ${\bf q}$. \end{theorem}

 In order to prove the theorem, we study certain ``local pieces'' of $G_L$ called the fiber graph.

 \begin{definition} \cite[Page 39]{Stu96} Let $A = (a_1,\dots, a_n)$.
 For each non-negative integer $b$ we define the set $\mathcal{F}_b = \{ {\bf u} \in \mathbb{Z}_{\geq 0}^n : A \cdot {\bf u} = b$\} to be the \emph{fiber} of $A$ over $b$. \end{definition}